stibbons1990/hex/docs/blog/posts/2024-12-03-starting-a-blog-with-mkdocs-material-on-github-pages.md

 There is no system package in Ubuntu 24.04 that provides this module, so it must be installed via `pip` (forced with `--break-system-packages`):

-??? quote "`$ sudo pip3 install --break-system-packages paginate`"
+??? terminal "`$ sudo pip3 install --break-system-packages paginate`"

     ```
     $ sudo pip3 install --break-system-packages paginate